Verified [Verified] denotes information that has been published with confirmation of its owing parties.

 Learn About Fire and Disaster Preventions at the Fire Museum.

 The Fire Museum was opened on December 3rd of 1992 as a public relations and educational facility that helps visitors understand the firefighting that helps protect Tokyo and keep it secure.
-The museum’s official name is “Tokyo Fire Department Fire and Disaster Data Center.”
+The museum’s official name is “Tokyo Fire Department Firefighting and Disaster Prevention Reference Center.”

 Learn about the process of firefighting, which changes over time.

 Original goods are sold in the museum shop.